galenhuntington/prelex/README.md

 12
 ```

-The basic design is simple:  The first digit specifies the number of
+The basic design is simple: the first digit specifies the number of
 digits that come after.
 This gives you a stream of numbers increasing
 both in value and alphabetically.